molundb/molundb.github.io/_posts/2023-11-18-how-to-add-a-force-upgrade-dialog-in-flutter-with-firebase-remote-config.md

 }
 ```

-### Step 7: Run and test the app
+## Step 7: Run and test the app

 Run and test the app manually on both iOS and Android.
 Try different values for `requiredMinimumVersion` and `recommendedMinimumVersion` to verify that everything works as expected.

-Required and recommended dialogs
+*Required and recommended dialogs*

 ![image tooltip]({{asset_path}}/force-upgrade-dialog-required.png){:width="250px"}
 ![image tooltip]({{asset_path}}/force-upgrade-dialog-recommended.png){:width="250px"}

-### Outro
+## Outro

-This is the tutorial I wish I had when implementing this myself.
-I hope it can be helpful to someone.
-I'll post a link to Mellotippet project as soon as I've made it public.
+I hope this tutorial is helpful.
 The source code can be found here: <a href="https://github.com/molundb/mellotippet">https://github.com/molundb/mellotippet</a>.